1989Victor/google_project/README.md

 Data Retrieval and Cleaning

 Using the gspread library, data was retrieved from the google sheet.
-Before processing:
-Column names were formatted by converting to lowercase.
-Whitespace was trimmed.
-Words in column headers were replaced with underscores (e.g., "First Name" to first_name).
+Before processing, column names were formatted by converting to lowercase, whitespace was trimmed and words in column headers were replaced with underscores (e.g., "First Name" to first_name).

 Data Transformation and Storage